mapbiomas-brazil/mapbiomas-training/Princeton_University/Day_2/README.md

  * @name
  *      cloudMasking
  * @description
- *      Removes clouds using the pixel_qa band
+ *      Removes clouds and shadows using the pixel_qa band
  * @argument
  *      ee.Image with pixel_qa band
  * @returns